Freemandaily/KOLs-WALLET-MONITOR/README.md

 ### Requirements
 - web3.py
-- telegra( Get the telegram token and chatId  from the telegram bot-father, there are easier online guide to that)
+- telegram( Get the telegram token and chatId  from the telegram bot-father, there are easier online guide to that)
+- Addresses you wish to add

+  ### Note
+  You all need to setup the bot-token,chatId and the etherscan api key once, you can add more address to the KOLWallets.txt